IBM/guardium-analyzer-workshop/README.md

 Getting started with [IBM Security Guardium Analyzer](http://ibm.biz/analyzer) for efficiently finding regulated data, understand data and database exposures, and act to address issues and minimize risk.

-Refer to slides at: [CASCON 2018 - Hands-On IBM Security GuardiumAnalyzer Bootcamp.pdf]()
+Refer to slides at: [Hands-On IBM Security GuardiumAnalyzer Bootcamp.pdf]()

 **Table of Contents**